 At St Andrew's Infant School, we value Art and Design as an important part of the children's entitlement to a broad and balanced curriculum.
-Art and Design provides the children with the opportunities to develop and extend skills and an opportunity to express their individual interests, thoughts and ideas.
-Through a high-quality art and design education, we aim to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+Art and Design provides the children with the opportunities to develop and extend skills and to express individual interests, thoughts and ideas.
+Through a high-quality Art and Design education, we aim to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.